Shmuel Raayoni: Biography

-In 1953 Raayoni joined, as founding member, the artist village of Ein-Hod, where he lived with his family until his passing away in 1995.
+In 1953 Raayoni joined, as founding member, the artist village of Ein-Hod, where he lived with his family until his death in 1995.

 Raayoni’s work

 Raayoni's early paintings, immediately after his graduation from Bezalel, are figurative, expressionistic and influenced by the European art of the period.
 Upon his return from Paris, he shows an exhibition of Paris and Haifa, his then home town, in watercolors making use of his famous bright colors and the Israeli light.
 The lessons that Raayoni learned from Georges Braque, Pablo Picasso, and Georges Rouault began to be apparent in his paintings.
 In the early 60's Raayoni started painting what was later coined as “lyric abstract”.
 He was also experimenting with a derivative of Action Painting, a painting technique introduced by the American painter Jackson Pollock.
 In this technique, an image is created by body movements without rational control.
 In the 70's and 80's came his “white period”.
 Raayoni created a series of scenery painting based on the landscapes of the Negev.
 In many of these paintings clusters of figures appear, serving as metaphor to the emotional world he wanted to represent.

 In later years his paintings were based on his impressions from his visit to the city of Goslar, Germany.
 In his late life he focused on painting figures.